Job Search Terminal

 Resume Editor /generated-documents/[id]/edit

-Full draft editor for a tailored resume before exporting to PDF:
+Full draft editor for a tailored resume before exporting to PDF.
+Matches the approved-resume builder experience with identical section controls on every section:

 Resume Preview /generated-documents/[id]/preview